How to protect your remote workforce

 A smooth transition will support operations for years to comeDownload now

-Updating your security policy shouldn't add to your employees' workload, and procedures should be quick and easy to follow.
 Involve your staff from the beginning and keep them informed of changes as and when they are made.
 Your employees are far more likely to use the simple Windows Hello biometric login feature than to go through the hassle of creating a different complex password for every account, and they are more likely to use a multi-factor authentication if the security code is sent directly to their phone.
 Both of the above security practices are far safer than your traditional password, so everybody benefits.
-Of course, you'll need hardware equipped with the right biometric sensors like the HP Elite Dragonfly to make features such as Windows Hello possible.
+Of course, you'll need hardware equipped with the right biometric sensors like the HP Elite Dragonfly that are compatible with Windows Hello’s functions.

-Last but not least, you need to ensure your IT team is also following security best practices.
+Last but not least, you need to make sure your IT team is also following security best practices.
 Misconfiguration and out of date applications are two of the biggest vulnerabilities you can introduce into your IT infrastructure.
-Ensure that every device used to access company data is operating on a supported OS which is regularly updated, such as Windows 10.
-You may also wish to invest in a cloud provider to manage and give you greater visibility of your digital assets to ensure everything is configured correctly and compliant.
+Ensure that every device used to access company data is operating on a supported OS which is regularly updated, such as Windows 10 Pro.
+You may also wish to invest in a cloud provider to manage and give you greater visibility of your digital assets to make certain everything is configured correctly and compliant.

 Choosing the right hardware for the job

 BYOD (Bring Your Own Device) policies can also expose your organisation to security issues.
-Allowing employees to use their own, personal devices for work purposes can open up a Pandora's box of problems if steps aren't taken to ensure these devices are secure.
+Allowing employees to use their own, personal devices for work purposes can open up a Pandora's box of problems if steps aren't taken to secure them.
 Organisations choosing to go down this route must enforce clear best practice guidelines on any device, and ideally keep work and personal data completely separate through some form of sandboxing.
-However, a much safer practice is to only allow workers to use company-issued devices and to invest in certified hardware and software to make sure security is uniform and up-to-date.
+However, a much safer practice is to only allow workers to use company-issued devices and to invest in certified hardware and software to make sure security is uniform and up to date.
 This may result in a larger IT estate to manage, but it will significantly reduce risk.